v4rakh/ts3web/README.md

 Your TeamSpeak 3 Server will be available under `public-server-ip:9987`.
 The web interface will be available on `127.0.0.1:8181`.
 You need to add a reverse proxy and probably you also want SSL configured if you expose it via domain.
 For testing purposes, change `- 127.0.0.1:8181:80` to `- 8181:80`.
 The web interface will then be available under `public-server-ip:8181`.
 This is **not recommended**!
-Secure your setup properly via reverse proxy and SSL.
+Secure your setup properly via reverse proxy and SSL!

 ### Usage as single docker container
 * Copy `env.example` to `env` and adjust to your needs.
 It's recommended to make it persistent outside of the container.
 * Create a container with the image, e.g. `docker run --name teamspeak_web -v ./env:/var/www/html/application/config/env -p 8181:80 varakh/ts3web:latest`.
-* Make sure that if teamspeak and ts3web share the same docker instance they should be put into one network and the subnet **needs be added to teamspeak's query whitelist**.
+* Make sure that if TeamSpeak and ts3web share the same docker instance and that they should be put into one network and the subnet **needs be added to teamspeak's query whitelist**.
 * Point your browser to `8181` to see the web interface.

 ### Usage as native application